Federal Perkins Loan Program

 In accordance with the Federal laws governing your loan, you may apply for deferment of repayment during a period in which you are:

-- enrolled and attending as a regular student in a graduate fellowship program approved by the Department; engaged in graduate or post-graduate fellowship-supported study (such as a Fulbright Grant) outside the US
+- enrolled and attending as a regular student in a graduate fellowship program approved by the Department of Education (DOE); engaged in graduate or post-graduate fellowship-supported study (such as a Fulbright Grant) outside the US

-- enrolled and attending a rehabilitation training program for disabled individuals approved by the Department
+- enrolled and attending a rehabilitation training program for disabled individuals approved by DOE

 - seeking but unable to find full-time employment (limited to 3 years)